-Greek inspired one pan chicken dinner with vegetables.
+Greek inspired one pan Greek chicken dinner with vegetables.
 Greek seasoned chicken roasted on a sheet pan with tomatoes, yellow peppers, red peppers, red onions, potatoes, lemon slices, olives and topped with feta cheese.

 Another sheet pan supper and it’s loaded with tender chicken with crispy skin and fulfilling vegetables.
 Sheet pan dinners are one of my favorite things to put together on a busy weeknight.
 Because everything gets places on a baking sheet, recipes can be pretty versatile.